mkobuolys/flutter-design-patterns/assets/markdown/state.md

 ### FakeApi

-A fake API which is used to randomly generate a list of person names.
+A fake API is used to randomly generate a list of person names.
 The method _getNames()_ could return a list of names or throw an Exception (error) at random.
 Similarly, the _getRandomNames()_ method randomly returns a list of names or an empty list.
 This behaviour is implemented because of demonstration purposes to show all the possible different states in the UI.

 ```
 class FakeApi {